Yesterday, I thought about when I began exercising,

-I was very careful and paranoid of falling down
+I was cautious and paranoid about falling down

-I went slow and steady and my exercise routines usually ended up with
+I went really slow and steady, and exercising usually ended up with

 Things were not the same, and my body didn't move like it used to.

-I remember looking at my body in the shower with some pity and disgust.
+I remember times looking at my body in the shower with pity and disgust.

 Not that you have to forget or ignore the hard times.

 Of course, you have to acknowledge the pain and hurt, but

 I have learned that when I stop thinking about myself

 I have so much more energy to focus on productive things like;